 Madre Paulina was an Italian immigrant nun that was canonized by the Catholic Church in 2002.
 There is a basilica dedicated to her in Santa Catarina and the region also has ecotourism and gastronomy attractions.
 Nova Trento, the city where the basilica is located is the second city that receives more pilgrims in Brazil, after Aparecida.

-Also at Brazil South, in Campo Mourão, have Faith Route that happens every 2 months starting from the Saint Joseph Cathedral, visiting at least two municipalities and passing by sacred places, from Catholic, Ukrainian or other religions.
+Also at South Brazil, Campo Mourão, has the Faith Route that happens every 2 months starting from the Saint Joseph Cathedral, visiting at least two municipalities and passing by sacred places, from Catholic, Ukrainian or other religions.
 The purpose is to offer the pilgrims an intense program during the day, consisting on hiking, prayers, reflections and celebrations.
 The Faith Route is a religious and sustainable tourism that involves pilgrims families and community hosts on a healthy religious practice.

 Protestantism is growing in Brazil and it is divided in many segments and the most followed are pentecostal and neopentecostal.
 The 10 biggest protestant fronts are: Assembleia de Deus, Igreja Batista, Igreja Presbiteriana, Igreja Universal do Reino de Deus, Congregação Cristã no Brasil, Igreja do Evangelho Quadrangular, Igreja Deus é Amor, Igreja Adventista, Igreja Internacional da Graça de Deus and Igreja Mundial do Poder de Deus.
 Among them, there are congresses and reunions that bring together lots of people.